cms-dev/cms/docs/Task types.rst

 If the program linked to the user-provided file fails (for a timeout, or for a non-allowed syscall), the outcome is 0.0 and the message describes the problem to the user.

-The submission format must contain one filename ending with .%l.
+The submission format must contain one filename ending with ``.%l``.
 If there are additional files, the contestants are forced to submit them, the admins can inspect them, but they are not used towards the evaluation.

 TwoSteps